 Differences can be beneficial in many ways.
 You get a different perspective, a different way to solve a problem, or an appreciation for something you never really considered.
 The problem is when those differences are stretched beyond the limits of a cohesive team.

-It’s not always immediate to identify, but within a few weeks difficult start to harass others, are grouchy, impolite, condescending, self-centred and dismissive.They can turn up late, leave early and half-heartedly complete tasks.
-All of this doesn’t just affect the bottom line of your business in wages, it also affects the rest of your and customers.
+It’s not always immediate to identify, but within a few weeks difficult employees start to harass others, are grouchy, impolite, condescending, self-centred and dismissive.They can turn up late, leave early and half-heartedly complete tasks.
+All of this doesn’t just affect the bottom line of your business in wages, it also affects the rest of your employees and customers.

 You may think that it’s easier to fire the person than it is to deal with them, but there are a few steps you should take before it gets to this point.

 Every business goes through tough times. employees can be overloaded, stressed and under appreciated, and in many cases this can lead to outbursts of bad behaviour.
 It’s understandable when the circumstances are pressured, but when it becomes a regular occurrence, it’s less likely to be a result of circumstances, and more likely to be a result of the employees personality or coping mechanisms.

 When you’re in this position, it can seem easier to just ignore the problem, and hope it will sort itself out (or that the employee becomes more self-reflective).
 But the reality is that it typically leads to a progressive problem, affecting your employees and customers.

 It’s important to properly understand the issues and intervene early, in a professional manner (more on that later).
 If you have complaints from other employees, speak to them privately, and make sure you record and date the occurrences, with evidence to support their claims against the difficult employee .

 Ask them how they think the situation would be best handled, and why they think this situation has occurred.
 This can help give you a different perspective and understand the seriousness of the complaint.